ninamatti/software-development-basics/README.md

 5. Optional: Host your memory card game on Codepen - sign up, create a new "Pen" and insert your html/css/js code in the respective space, and share your work with your friends if you want :)
    https://codepen.io/

+## Step 6 - WEB DEVELOPMENT & THE DOM
+1. Learn about debugging in the Browser